-Abbie Wilson has been a Trustee for Young Scot since she was 16.
-She has been on the board for over 3 years and has been one of the Vice Chairs of the board for 2 years.
+Abbie Wilson has been a Trustee for Young Scot since she was 16 years old.
+Now 19, she has been on the board for over 3 years and has been one of the Vice Chairs for 2 years.

 How did you hear about the trustee vacancy?
 What was the appointment process like?